 The car was left in a garage willed to the man's relatives without indicating what was inside.
-Along with the Bugatti, they found an E-Type Jaguar and an undisclosed type of Aston Martin, reports The Telegraph.
+Along with the Bugatti, they found a Jaguar E-Type and an undisclosed type of Aston Martin, reports The Telegraph.
 The incredible finds were completely unexpected by the family.

-Built as a modified version of the standard Type 57, the Type 57S Atalante was lower, more powerful and even rarer - only 17 of them were ever made.
-A yet rarer variant - the Type 57SC, for supercharged - was also made, but only two such cars were built by Bugatti from the factory.
-Many 57S owners later had the superchargers, which could boost output as high as 200hp (149kW), installed by the factory in Molsheim.
+Built as a modified version of the standard Type 57, the Type 57S Atalante was lower, more powerful and even rarer.
+Only 17 of them were ever made.
+A yet rarer variant, the Type 57SC, for supercharged, was also made, but only two such cars were built by Bugatti from the factory.
+Many 57S owners later had the superchargers, which could boost output as high as 200 horsepower, installed by the factory in Molsheim, however.

-The standard 57S, like that pictured above, still generated a substantial 175hp (130kW), enough to propel it to about 130mph, and the Atalante was a unique variant with elements drawn from the 1935 Aerolithe concept car, including aluminum body panels among other innovations.
+The standard 57S, like that pictured above, still generated a substantial 175 hp enough to propel it to about 130 mph, and the Atalante was a unique variant with elements drawn from the 1935 Aerolithe concept car, including aluminum body panels among other innovations.

 Despite selling for such a substantial amount, the car was expected to reach prices as high as $8.75 million.